By using this site, you agree to the Privacy Policy and Terms of Use.

 Which magnesium supplement form has the highest absorption?

-Research consistently shows organic salts (citrate, glycinate, malate) achieve 60-80% bioavailability, while inorganic forms (oxide, carbonate) typically absorb at 4-15% rates in controlled studies.
+Research consistently shows organic salts (citrate, glycinate, malate) achieve higher bioavailability, while inorganic forms (oxide, carbonate) typically show lower absorption rates in controlled studies.

 Why don’t supplement labels include absorption percentages?